Ladyroyal5/what-happens-when/README.rst

-If the web browser used was written by Google, instead of sending an HTTP request to retrieve the page, it will send a request to try and negotiate with the server an "upgrade" from HTTP to the SPDY protocol.
+If the web browser used was written by Google, instead of sending an HTTP request to retrieve the page, it will send a request to try and negotiate with the server an "upgrade" rom HTTP to the SPDY protocol.

 If the client is using the HTTP protocol and does not support SPDY, it sends a request to the server of the form::